Mo-Yassien/AZ-Project-App/README.md

-# Blueshift Azure Migration Project
+# Blueshift Azure Migration Project App

 ## Overview
 This project is a web application built with ASP.NET Core MVC (.NET 8.0) that simulates a real-world Azure migration scenario.
 It demonstrates the process of migrating a website from an on-premises environment (IIS) to Azure App Service, following best practices for cloud migration.